The First Year - A Guide To Success

 - Continue to encourage and support your student.

 - Don’t forget to pack a coat – Southern California winters can drop down into the 50s (Brrr!).

-- Check clusports.com for CLU’s spring athletic schedule.
+- Check CLUsports.com for Cal Lutheran’s spring athletic schedule.

 Back in the Routine

 Although it is still early in the semester, some students are already feeling the pressures of keeping up with assignments, projects and tests.
 Procrastination is the number one culprit for failure.
-Remind your students to take advantage of CLU’s campus resources.
+Remind your students to take advantage of Cal Lutheran’s campus resources.

 With Valentine’s Day approaching, many students focus more on their relationships than on their studies.Your student may need a gentle reminder about maintaining a balance.
 Encourage them to stay focused, manage projects and assignments, and attend class regularly.

 As students look forward and begin to plan for spring break, distractions may arise.
 Encourage your student to stay focused and get ahead on semester-long projects so that the break can be as relaxing as possible.

 - Encourage your student to "hang in there" but to seek help (from Resident Assistants, professors, peer advisers) if needed.